If you think that a police officer or member of police staff has behaved incorrectly or unfairly, you have the right to make a complaint.

 In person at your local station or, if you believe local management is at fault, at any main station.
 Any police officer or other member of police staff will ensure that you see someone capable of dealing with your complaint.
 The Professional Standards Department will be pleased to advise or assist any member of the public with a disability to make a complaint.

-By phoning the Cheshire Police non emergency number 101
+To submit a complaint by phone, please call the Cheshire Police non emergency number 101.

 Professional Standards Department (PSD)

 Through your solicitor, MP, local councillor, Citizens Advice Bureau or any other person or body that represents your interests, if they agree and provided you give your written consent.

 The Independent Office for Police Conduct (IOPC) oversees the whole of the police complaints system and makes its decisions independently of the police, government and complainants.